 Signs and Symptoms of Benzene Exposure

 Signs and symptoms of benzene exposure range from simple irritation to serious medical conditions.
 They can happen within seconds of exposure.
 Some symptoms can take weeks to show up.

-Immediate treatment includes moving into fresh air.
-Those exposed to Benzene should wash their skin or flush their eyes after benzene contact.
+Immediate treatment for benzene exposure includes moving into fresh air.
+Those exposed to benzene should wash their skin or flush their eyes after benzene contact.
 People should quickly remove any clothing that has benzene on it.
-They should cut off any contaminated clothing rather than pulling it over their head.
+They should cut off any contaminated clothing rather than pulling it over their heads.

-People should speak to a doctor if they think they experienced long-term benzene exposure.
+Speak to a doctor if you think you experienced long-term benzene exposure.
 Doctors use blood, breath or urine tests to detect benzene exposure.
 While tests can measure benzene exposure, they cannot predict long-term health effects.

 Workers began filing lawsuits over benzene exposure in the 1990s.
 This followed OSHA’s decision to lower the benzene exposure limit.
 It also came as other institutions declared benzene a known cause of cancer.

 Court documents show that large oil and chemical companies knew about benzene’s risks since the 1940s.
 Workers who developed leukemia after benzene exposure claim the companies were negligent.
 Their lawsuits claim that the companies could have done more to protect them.

 In August 2022, President Joe Biden sighed the Camp Lejeune Justice Act into law as a part of the Honoring Our Pact Act of 2022.
 The law allows veterans and family members exposed to benzene and other chemicals through water contamination at Camp Lejeune to sue the U.S. government for compensation for injuries.

 How can we improve this page?

 We appreciate your feedback.
 One of our content team members will be in touch with you soon.